 Supporting our mob’s social and emotional wellbeing in the digital space: WellMob online resources

-This webinar will look at how the online space can support Aboriginal and Torres Strait Islander peoples in their health and wellbeing journey.
-It will explore the WellMob website and how online resources that are made by, and for, First Nations people can play a role in drug use disorders and general healing and recovery.
+This webinar looks at how the online space can support Aboriginal and Torres Strait Islander peoples in their health and wellbeing journey.
+It explores the WellMob website and how online resources that are made by, and for, First Nations people can play a role in drug use disorders and general healing and recovery.

 The WellMob website is based on the holistic concept of Social and Emotional Wellbeing (SEWB).
 SEWB recognises the importance of culture, community and kin in First Nations wellbeing and the ongoing impact of colonisation including social disadvantage, racism and discrimination.
 The website focuses on linking resources that are strengths-based, in plain language and consider the importance of culture as a protective health factor.

-The webinar will discuss online SEWB resources available for:
+The webinar goes through the online SEWB resources available for:

 • First Nations people in recovery from drug use disorder which provide connection to culture and motivation for change